arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-flash/content.md

 # Using the Flash on Portenta H7 – MCU

-This tutorial shows you how to use the internal flash memory of the microcontroller of Portenta H7 and other MbedOS-based Arduino boards (Nano 33 BLEs, etc.).
+In this tutorial we will use the internal flash memory of the microcontroller of Portenta H7 and other MbedOS-based Arduino boards (Nano 33 BLE andNano 33 BLE Sense).
 This is Part 1 of a series of projects on how to use the flash memories on the MbedOS-based Arduino boards.

 ## What You Will Learn
 -   To use the Flash In-Application Programming Interface